Program Field Experience

 • Technology-Enhanced Learning Environment: Participate in a technology-enhanced activity that supports information/knowledge and equity/diversity.
 Typical projects include: selecting digital resources for purchasing or withdrawal; developing instructional aids for using technology; modifying technology so that users with special needs are ensured physical and intellectual access to information and ideas; developing/implementing technology-enhanced access strategies for ELL users.

-• Program Administration/Leadership: Participate in an activity that extends beyond the service center itself to identify its role within the school.
-Typical projects include: assisting in curriculum development; helping plan schoolwide initiatives that involve the service program (e.g., cross-curriculum technology, class-size reduction, reform efforts, reading initiatives, etc.); assisting in a staff development effort; assessing an aspect of the service program in light of community needs.
+• Program Administration/Leadership: Participate in an activity that extends beyond the service center itself to identify its role within the institution.
+Typical projects include: assisting in curriculum development; helping plan site-wide initiatives that involve the service program (e.g., cross-curriculum technology, class-size reduction, reform efforts, reading initiatives, etc.); assisting in a staff development effort; assessing an aspect of the service program in light of community needs.

-• Portfolio: Keep an e-portfolio of your entire Field Experience (one page with links) as part of your credential/degree e-portfolio of evidence (preferably 2-3 examples per standard) demonstrating that you meet all the program standards.
-You may structure your e-portfolio as a linked wiki or website (example: https://elizabethgsmit.wixsite.com/etecportfolio).
-The field experience part of your portfolio will include your: goals and plan of action, reports on your four projects, lesson plans for all classes you have taught, final reflection, and other evidence for meeting your goals.
+• Portfolio: Keep an e-portfolio of your entire Field Experience (one page with links) as part of your credential/degree e-portfolio of evidence (preferably 2-3 examples per standard) demonstrating that you meet all the program standards (visit Elizabeth Smit's Website for an e-Portfolio example).
+The field experience part of your portfolio will include your: reports on your four projects, lesson plans as appropriate, final reflection with next steps.
 If possible, include photos or a videotape of your site in action.
-The final section of the “assessment” part of your field experience page should include a re-diagnosis of competencies, with a list of those activities that you did not complete at the site – noting that you discussed the assessment with the supervisor (summarize comments in a sentence or two).
-Identify next steps/goals.
 The e-portfolio assessment form e-Portfolio Assessment Form (PDF) guides the e-portfolio components.

 Grading: